SmartlyDressedGames/Unturned-Docs/assets/item-asset/introduction.rst

 **Left_Handed_Characters_Mirror_Equipable** *bool*: If false, the equipped item model is mirrored to counteract the mirrored character.
 Defaults to true.

+**Instantiated_Item_Name_Override** *string*: Name to use when instantiating item prefab.
+By default, the legacy 16-bit asset ID is used.
+Since Unity's built-in Animation component references GameObjects by name, this property can help share animations between items.

 Blueprints and Actions
 ----------------------